microsoft/BotBuilder-Samples/generators/generator-botbuilder/README.md

 generator-botbuilder will help you build new conversational AI bots using the [Microsoft Bot Framework v4][1].

 # Templates
 The generator supports three different template options.
-The table below canhelp guide which template is right for you.
+The table below can help guide which template is right for you.

 |  Template  |  Description  |
 | ---------- |  ---------  |
 | Empty | A good template if you are familiar with Bot Framework v4, and simple want a basic skeleton project.
 Also a good option if you want to take sample code from the documentation and paste it into a minimal bot in order to learn. |